Laura Gillen

 BACKGROUND + EXPERIENCE

 In addition to her public service, Gillen has served the community throughout her career, from volunteering to care for people afflicted with AIDS at the height of that crisis, to working with Mother Teresa.
-During the height of the Covid-19 pandemic, Gillen volunteered with All Hands and Hearts, distributing PPE to local police stations, businesses + health centers.
+During the height of the Covid-19 pandemic, Gillen volunteered with All Hands and Hearts, distributing PPE to local police stations, businesses and health centers.

 Technology Committee.